OpenSDP/college-going-r/docs/college_going_persistence.md

 average data out for fear of losing information about trends and recent changes in your agency.

+### Giving Feedback on this Guide

+This guide is an open-source document hosted on Github and generated using the Stata Webdoc package.
+We welcome feedback, corrections, additions, and updates.
+Please visit the OpenSDP college-going pathways repository to read our contributor guidelines.

 ## Analyses

 ### Persistence Rates to the Second Year of College by High School